koleajeolayinka/vscode-void/README.md

 2. **Copy:** Hover over any blurred text and select "Copy to Clipboard" to retrieve the value safely.
 3. **Customize:** Access the Extension Settings to modify blur behavior and whitelists.

-## Feedback and Contributions
+## Support and Contributions

-Void is an open-source project.
-We value your feedback to make this tool better for the developer community.
-If you have suggestions or encounter bugs, please submit them via the GitHub Issues page.
+This is an open-source project.
+Contributions and bug reports are welcome to help improve the tool for the community.
+Please submit any issues or feature requests via the GitHub repository.

 ---
-**Void** — Privacy for Developers.
+**Void** -- Built with privacy in mind.